Consumer Medicine Information

 If you take the capsules out of their container they may not keep well.

-If your doctor tells you to stop taking Celebrex, or the capsules have passed their
+If your doctor tells you to stop taking Celebrex or the expiry date has passed, ask

 What it looks like